Chemistry

 Employment statistics (Almalaurea)

-As part of the study plan, students can participate in Erasmus program projects activated for the Degree Course.
-In particular, under the Erasmus Plus programme, students can choose from 16 affiliated European universities.
-At these locations, students can obtain training credits by following the teachings and passing the relevant exams, or through the performance of part or all of the final internship.
-The acquisition of training credits is subject to the approval, by the Didactic College, of a specific study plan (the Learning Agreement) and the passing of exams at the foreign office.
+As part of the study plan, students can participate in the Erasmus programme projects activated for the Degree Course.
+In particular, under the Erasmus+ programme, students can choose from 16 European partner universities.
+At these locations, students can obtain training credits by following courses and passing the relevant exams, or through the performance of part or all of the final internship.
+The acquisition of credits is subject to the approval, by the Teaching Board, of a specific study plan (Learning Agreement) and to the passing of the exams at the foreign university.

-Interested students are requested to make an appointment in time with the Tutor for international mobility and Erasmus (Prof. Emma Gallo, Tel.
-02503 14374; E-mail: [email protected]) for the instruction of practices.
+Interested students are kindly requested to make an appointment with the Tutor for International Mobility and Erasmus (prof. Emma Gallo, Tel.
+02503 14374; E-mail: [email protected]) for the investigation of the files.

-Students can also participate in the numerous seminar meetings with foreign teachers.
+Students can also participate in numerous seminar meetings with foreign lecturers.

 Attendance is mandatory for laboratory activities, and strongly recommended in all other cases.